-A contingency fund has been designated by the organization's Board of Directors and is to be used in accordance with the Board's on-going direction.
+A contingency fund has been designated by the Organization's Board of Directors and is to be used in accordance with the Board's on-going direction.
 On an annual basis, 15% of the unrestricted investment income realized on investments, which excludes the net change in the balance of the unrealized gain or loss on investments, is transferred from unrestricted net assets to internally restricted net assets.
-For the 2019 fiscal year \$4,772 (2018 - \$9,768) of unrestricted investment income was transferred to the contingency fund from unrestricted net assets.
+For the 2020 fiscal year \$6,840 (2019 - \$4,772) of unrestricted investment income was transferred to the contingency fund from unrestricted net assets.

-In addition, as directed by the Board of Directors, \$180,500 (2018 - \$231,333) has been transferred to the contingency fund from unrestricted net assets to account for a legacy donation to be transferred.
-Therefore total transfers of \$185,272 from unrestricted net assets to the contingency fund were made for the 2019 fiscal year (2018 - \$241,101).
+No additional amount was directed by the Board of Directors to be transferred to the contingency fund from unrestricted net assets to account for any legacy donations yet to be transferred (2019 - \$180,500).
+Therefore, total transfers of \$6,840 from unrestricted net assets to the contingency fund were made for the 2020 fiscal year (2019 - \$185,272).